When it comes to your sales process, take some ideas from your dating life.

 Explain the reasons why your product or services are better than your competitors.

-Anyone that picks up your sell sheet should know exactly what your business is selling and why they should choose you to get the job done.
+Anyone that picks up your sales sheet should know exactly what your business is selling and why they should choose you to get the job done.

-Ensure that everything that has been listed on your sell sheet has a clear value proposition and a clear narrative tying it together.
+Ensure that everything that has been listed on your sales sheet has a clear value proposition and a clear narrative tying it together.

 For example, if you are selling a new kind of microwave oven, talk about how it will save time and effort for the consumer more than you do about the technical bells and whistles.